|

 The last time he felt that happen was when his own planet was destroyed.

-planet had been destroyed somewhere.
-A planet with people living on it.
+A planet had been destroyed somewhere.
+A planet with people living on

 "I saved the world in a pair of borrowed jimjams once," The

 Doctor said with a grin that hid the dread in his hearts.
-"But if
+He turned to

 He looked at the readings on his long range temporal sensors.
 They were